groonga/groonga/doc/source/contribution/documentation/introduction.rst

 First, please fork Groonga repository on GitHub because you need to build Groonga documentation from the latest source code.
-You just access https://github.com/groonga/groonga and press ``Fork`` button.
+You need to access https://github.com/groonga/groonga and press ``Fork`` button.
 Now you can clone your Groonga repository:

 .. code-block:: console